A Reverse Black Hole Information Problem: How to coarse-grain an AdS black hole

 Let us put this in the context of colliding particles in AdS.
 If the kinematics are such that a black hole forms, then the boundary state is far from a Fock state, its wavefunction coefficients in a fiducial basis are essentially unknown, and $p_{\tsc{L}} \approx 0$.
 Next, if we increase the impact parameter, then eventually the particles will orbit their mutual centre of mass rather than form a black hole, so the boundary state is an approximate Fock state whose dynamics are known, and $p_{\tsc{L}} \approx 1$.

 \paragraph{Phase dependency.} The purities~\eqref{eq:pur} and~\eqref{eq:specp} are insensitive to the phases of the overlaps $\braket{i|\psi (0)}$ of the initial state, and this highlights a general feature: it is difficult, for a given coarse-graining map $\rho \mapsto \overline{\rho}$, for $\Tr (\overline{\rho}^2)$ to be sensitive to the phases in the initial state.
-Note that the purity of the \textit{exact} density matrix depends on only the absolute values of the matrix elements of $\rho$ and not their phases: \bne \Tr \rho^2 = \sum_{i,j} |\rho_{ij} |^2 . \ene So any \textit{phase-independent} coarse-graining map $\rho \mapsto \overline{\rho}$ will give a phase-independent $\Tr(\overline{\rho}^2)$.
-A $\Tr(\overline{\rho}^2)$ that does not depend on $\rho$'s matrix element phases is a problem because, in thermalisation, the matrix elements of atypical initial states $\rho_{ij} (0)$ and those of the typical states they evolve towards, $\rho_{ij}(0) e^{iE_{ij}t}$, differ only in their phases.
+Note that the purity of the \textit{exact} density matrix depends on only the absolute values of the matrix elements of $\rho$ and not their phases: \bne \Tr \rho^2 = \sum_{i,j} |\rho_{ij} |^2 . \ene So, \textit{any} coarse-graining map for which $|\overline{\rho}_{ij}|$ is insensitive to the phase of $\rho_{ij}$ will give a purity $\Tr(\overline{\rho}^2)$ that is similiarly insensitive.
+This is a problem because, in thermalisation, the matrix elements of atypical initial states $\rho_{ij} (0)$ and those of the typical states they evolve towards, $\rho_{ij}(0) e^{iE_{ij}t}$, differ only in their phases.
 Then we get the same $\Tr (\overline{\rho}^2)$ for an atypical macrostate, like an unstable AdS black hole, and a typical state, like the gas of Hawking radiation the same black hole would evaporate into.
 So, phase-independent coarse-graining maps give $\overline{\rho}$'s which are not always consistent with $\Tr (\overline{\rho}^2) \approx \Tr (\rho_{\textrm{bulk}}^2)$.